Substance Use Counseling

 You rationalize that you’re in control and can stop whenever you want which means you’re not addicted.
 When people say it’s impacting your life, you deny it.
 Although when you really think about it your body is starting to show that you’re drinking.
 You don’t feel as healthy.
 There was that one time that you made your daughter cry.
 And that time that you got in an inappropriate argument at the restaurant.
 But that doesn’t mean it’s a problem.
 Those are isolated incidents.
 You have a gut check, and admit that this might just be impacting you.

 Recognizing that there are issues can cause people to contemplate getting support and maybe seeing a substance abuse counselor in Atlanta.
-Many of my clients feel uncomfortable with taking the step.
-I provide a comfortable environment for you to speak honestly about what’s going on.
+Many of our clients feel uncomfortable with taking the step.
+We provide a comfortable environment for you to speak honestly about what’s going on.
 We take a look at how your decisions are impacting you, and work together to explore the best next steps.

 Often times substance use is paired with deep shame.
 We don’t want to really think about all of the ways we’ve hurt others and ourselves.
 Yet, when you come to counseling for substance use in Atlanta, you take the step to do just that.
 You decide to gracefully pull back the layers and explore why you’re making unhealthy decisions, and how you can start regaining your sense of value and purpose.
 In a nonjudgmental way, we’ll take a look at your use, and explore how you can best care for yourself and others while deciding on how you will move forward.